 How do you access your information?

 We generally will not charge you a fee in respect of such access but reasonable administrative costs may be charged in some circumstances.
-If there is an access charge, we will give you an estimate first and ask you to confirm that you would like us to proceed, if you would like us, upfront payment will be required.
-Generally, the access charge is based on an hourly rate plus any other reasonable costs incurred by us, such as photocopying and postage.
+If there is an access charge, we will give you an estimate first and ask you to confirm that you would like us to proceed, if you would like us to we do require payment up front.
+Generally, the access charge is based on an hourly rate plus any other reasonable costs incurred by us such photocopying and postage.
 We do not need to provide access to your information in several circumstances; for example, the information is commercially sensitive, the request is frivolous or would unreasonably interfere with another person’s privacy or be in breach of the law, or, where to provide access would pose a threat to health or public safety.
 If we refuse you access we will advise you of our reasons for doing so.

 How do you Correct or update your information?

-If we are able to correct your information because it is inaccurate, we will inform you when it is so corrected.
+If we are able to correct your information because it is indeed inaccurate we will inform you when it is so corrected.

 What can you do if you have a complaint?

 If you are not happy in respect of how we have dealt with your personal information or in gaining access to it, please contact our PRIVACY OFFICER to discuss your concerns (see below contact details).
 We will respond to the complaint within a reasonable time (usually no longer than 30 days) and we may seek further information in order to provide a full and complete response.
-If we do not resolve your complaint to your satisfaction or we are unable to resolve your complaint, you have the right to refer the matter to the Office of the Federal Privacy Commissioner – Privacy Hotline on 1300 363 992 or visit their website at www.oaic.gov.au or writing to GPO Box 5218 Sydney NSW 2001.
+If we do not resolve your complaint to your satisfaction or we are unable to resolve your complaint you have the right to refer the matter the Office of the Federal Privacy Commissioner – Privacy Hotline on 1300 363 992 or visit their website at www.oaic.gov.au or writing to GPO Box 5218 Sydney NSW 2001.
 A referral to OAIC should be a last resort once all other avenues of resolution have been exhausted.